sxpydo/weather-app-js/README.md

 - Javascript in the browser
 - JavScript in HTML
 - JavaScript variables
-- JS IF + IF ELSE statements
+- IF + IF ELSE statements in JavaScript
 - Logical operators
 - JS functions
 - JS selectors